Do you want to learn how to exclude pages from the WordPress search results?

 Exclude Specific Pages From the WordPress Search Results

+In the WordPress dashboard, head over to SearchWP » Extensions.
 Here, find the Exclude UI extension and click on its ‘Install’ button.

 After that, open the page that you want to exclude from the search results.
 In the right-hand menu, make sure the ‘Page’ tab is selected.